BornholmerFærgen: Past vessels

 (Launched: 2000) fast ferry (catamaran) Capacity approximately 215 cars and 1055 passengers requiring seats for all.
 Top speed 48 knots.
 Recorded in the Guinness Book of Records for its top speed and the longest distance in 24 hours of the voyage from the shipyard Austal Ships in Australia to Denmark.
-Villum Clausen was the brother of Jens Pedersen Kofod, and it was Villum Clausen, who shot the Swedish commander Johan Printzensköld who tried to escape arrest.
-Since 2017 as World Champion Jet for Seajets.
+It was named after Villum Clausen, who was the brother of Jens Pedersen Kofod, and it was Villum Clausen, who shot the Swedish commander Johan Printzensköld who tried to escape arrest.
+Since 2017 it was known as World Champion Jet for Seajets.